Calibrated Test-Time Guidance for Bayesian Inference: Related Work

 In contrast to all these works, we formulate a consistent diffusion posterior sampling, where increased computational budget leads to calibrated samples.
 In concurrent work, \citet{potaptchik2026meta} train few-step models to evaluate the same estimators as in \cref{eq:reinforce-estimator,eq:reparameterization-estimator}.
 While the focus of that work is on image synthesis, we focus on Bayesian inference.
+Also, by using the renoise trick, we can leverage pretrained one-step or few-step models.

-A complementary body of work proposes to learn the diffused likelihood directly, which requires retraining for new tasks.
-This is achieved in classifier-free guidance \cite{ho2021classifierfree}, which requires the likelihood to be representable as an input to the model.
-Other methods leverage reinforcement learning techniques to learn the diffused likelihood or finetune the teacher to a given reward \cite{li2024derivative,fan2023reinforcement,black2024training,uehara2024fine}.
+A complementary body of work learns the diffused likelihood directly, which requires retraining for new tasks.
+This is achieved in classifier-free guidance~\cite{ho2021classifierfree}, which requires the likelihood to be representable as an input to the model.
+Other methods leverage reinforcement learning techniques to learn the diffused likelihood or finetune the teacher to a given reward~\cite{li2024derivative,fan2023reinforcement,black2024training,uehara2024fine,pandey2026hierarchical}.